 Non members, may participate provided you are properly equipped, in up to two walks in any year as a casual walker without becoming a member, after which you must join the club to continue walking with us.
 This might suit walkers from other clubs, potential new members and friends of members.
-To be a casual walker please print off the Casual Form along with the appropriate fee and bring it along on our next scheduled walk.
+To be a casual walker please print off the Casual Form along with the appropriate fee and bring it along to one of our Membership Secretaries on our next scheduled walk.

 As a member of the club you can participate in:

-- a local annual walking programme with two walks a month in the Mournes and the Cooley Mountains followed by a drink in a local pub.
+- an annual walking programme with two walks a month in the Mournes and the Cooley Mountains followed by a drink in a local pub.

-- away trips throughout the year to other walking destinations/other festivals (usually at 17th March weekend and last week end in October and at New year)
+- away trips throughout the year to other walking destinations/other festivals (usually at 17th March weekend and last week end in October)

 - the three day Wee Binnian Annual Walking Festival, (usually in September each year)